Photo by Amos Nachoum

 Shi, Nanpeng Yu, Eamonn Keogh, Heng (Kevin) Chen, Koji Yamashita.
 2019

 IEEE Sustainable Power & Energy Conference.
 Selected as excellent

 Part 2: PPT or PDF

-note this code is not STAMP or STOMP, but a new algorithm, SCRIMP
+note this code is not STAMP or STOMP, but SCRIMP++

-(which has yet to appear in a publication), which is as fast as STOMP,
+(which appears in Matrix Profile XI), which is as fast as STOMP,

 but also an anytime algorithm.
 The code is wrapped inside a simple Matlab GUI